logo

 • The ulcer can enlarge rapidly with interposing normal areas

-The most common method of diagnosis is microscopic identification of E. histolytica cysts and trophozoites in faeces, liver abscess aspirates, or biopsy samples.
-Note: E. histolytica cannot be distinguished microscopically from the harmless E. dispar organism.
+The most common method of diagnosis of amoebiasis is microscopic identification of E. histolytica cysts and trophozoites in faeces, liver abscess aspirates, or biopsy samples.
+Note: E. histolytica cannot be distinguished microscopically from E. dispar, which is harmless.
 Confirmation of E. histolytica infection requires serology, antigen detection, or identification of E. histolytica genetic material:

 Following treatment, invasive amoebiasis carries a good prognosis.
 Fulminant colitis and liver abscess rupture are associated with higher mortality rates.